-The Long Range (LoRa) transmission technology enables energy-constrained devices, like tiny sensor systems used in internet of things (IoT) applications, to be distributed over wide areas and still be able to establish affordable connectivity.
-This motivated an exponentially increasing amount of different solutions and services based on LoRa, either dedicated to long-term monitoring of distributed plants and infrastructures, and to human-centered applications, like safety-oriented sensor systems to be used in the workplace.
-In dense LoRa networks, predicting the number of supported nodes in relation to their position and the propagation environment is essential to ensure a reliable and stable communication and to limit costs.
-In this paper, after comparing different path loss models based on a field measurement campaign of LoRa received signal strength indicator (RSSI) values within a University campus, two main modifications of the LoRa Simulator tool are implemented.
-They are aimed at improving its accuracy in the prediction of the number of sustainable nodes, according to the target Data Extraction Rate set.
-Simulations based on field measurements show that by an improved path loss evaluation, and using three gateways, the number of nodes could increase theoretically from about 100 to about 6000.
+Long range (LoRa) transmission technology enables energy-constrained devices such as the tiny sensor systems used in internet-of-things applications that are distributed over wide areas while still being able to establish appropriate connectivity.
+This has resulted in the development of an exponentially increasing number of different solutions and services based on LoRa, be they dedicated to the long-term monitoring of distributed plants and infrastructures or to human-centred applications such as safety-oriented sensor systems for use in the workplace.
+In dense LoRa networks, predicting the number of supported nodes in relation to their position and the propagation environment is essential for ensuring reliable and stable communication and minimising costs.
+In this paper, after comparing different path loss models based on a field measurement campaign for LoRa received signal strength indicator values within a university campus, two main modifications of the LoRa simulator tool were implemented.
+These were aimed at improving the accuracy of the prediction of the number of sustainable nodes in relation to the target data extraction rate set.
+The simulations based on field measurements demonstrated that through an improved path loss evaluation and the use of three gateways, the number of nodes could be increased theoretically from around 100 to around 6,000.